 Make sure to read our full review of the Chase Sapphire Reserve Card.

-Welcome Bonus: 50,000 Chase Points after spending $4,000 in the first three months of card membership.
+Welcome Bonus: 60,000 Chase Points after spending $4,000 in the first three months of card membership.
+This is a limited-time offer!

 Annual Fee: $550

 Then there are the no-annual-fee Chase Freedom Unlimited and Chase Freedom Flex cards.
 While Chase markets these as no annual fee cashback cards, they get infinitely more valuable if you hold pair them with a Chase Sapphire card.
-That’s because you can transfer your cashback into Chase Ultimate Rewards – each cent gets you 1 point.
-And since both cards earn bonuses in a number of categories not covered by the Sapphire cards, it makes them a powerful tandem.
+That’s because you can turn your cashback into Chase Ultimate Rewards – each cent gets you 1 point.
+And since both cards earn bonuses in a number of categories not covered by the Sapphire cards, a Sapphire and Freedom card together form a powerful tandem.

 Just what you get with each Freedom Card varies, so make sure to read our post comparing them to help make the decision on which is right for you.